 A. Reporting a Formal Complaint

-Any student who wishes to bring a formal complaint regarding the school’s program of legal education and its compliance with the ABA Standards of Approval of Law Schools should submit it in writing to the Associate Dean for Academic Affairs.
+Any student who wishes to bring a formal complaint regarding the school’s program of legal education and its compliance with the ABA Standards and Rules of Procedure for Approval of Law Schools should submit it in writing to the Associate Dean for Academic Affairs.
 The ABA Standards of Approval of Law Schools may be found at http://www.americanbar.org/groups/legal_education/resources/standards.html.

 B. Resolving the Complaint